dpaudel/NepalBioinformatics/README.md

 Data and scripts for training newbies in bioinformatics

 ### Computing session
-For this session, we will be using Google Cloud Platform(https://cloud.google.com/).
+For this session, we will be using [Google Cloud Platform](https://cloud.google.com/).

 ### Download data from NCBI

 ```